10 common post-merger integration risks and how to avoid them

 “It’s not just about getting the deal done, it’s also about ensuring the integration and synergies can be delivered,” says Henry McNeill, leading Subject Matter Expert (SME) in post-acquisition & merger integration with 35+ years’ experience in the field.

-It's a tough pill to swallow that a quarter or all managers overestimate post-deal synergies by over 25%.
+It's a tough pill to swallow that a quarter of all managers overestimate post-deal synergies by over 25%.
 And even if you were conservative with synergy estimates, there's also the risk you won't realize them post-deal due to integration issues.

 What is integration risk?